whoswho-rockart/wwr3/README.md

 [`whoswho-rockart.github.io/wwr3`](https://whoswho-rockart.github.io/wwr3/)
 [`whoswhorockart.wordpress.com/about`](https://whoswhorockart.wordpress.com/about/)

-The printed version will be available through CCSP and Amazon for €10 (plus shipping) or €7 at the congress.
-People with entries can get it from CCSP for €7 (plus shipping) or €5 at the congress.
+The printed version will be available through CCSP and Amazon for €15 (plus shipping) or pre-order for €10 (plus shipping) at the congress.
+People who fill complete their entries can order a copy from CCSP for €10 (plus shipping) or pre-order for €7 (plus shipping) at the congress.

 The third edition will be a joint venture of CCSP, Le Orme dell’Uomo and Carabà editions Milano.